 2. Awareness Of Medical Conditions

 Anatomical models can provide the patient with valuable information regarding a specific condition or diagnosis.
-Ranging from a life size diseased heart to diseased lung, these models provide an invaluable resource for patients and students to gain a better understanding of specific medical conditions.
+Ranging from a life size diseased heart to COPD model, these models provide an invaluable resource for patients and students to gain a better understanding of specific medical conditions.
 The diseased heart model improves the patients awareness and understanding of heart disease, many of these models come with full color patient education cards illustrating general heart anatomy and heart disease.
-The diseased lung model illustrates the effects of COPD (Chronic Obstructive Pulmonary Disease), cancer and asthma.
+The COPD (Chronic Obstructive Pulmonary Disease) model illustrates the shows the changes to the bronchial tissue.

 3. Physical Therapy Patient Education